 That sounds pretty stupid, doesn't it?
-When my Couchsurfer told me she was taking me to the beach for the day, I though she was perhaps a little crazy.
+When my Couchsurfer told me she was taking me to the beach for the day, I though she had perhaps drank too many slivovica shots.
 Slovakia is a landlocked country known for its mountains and snow.
 The thought of a beach here sounds absurd.

 1. T-com Beach